-This is a two-year vocational course, equivalent to one A Level, for students interested in acting and performance.
+This is a two-year vocational course, equivalent to one and a half A Levels, for students interested in acting and performance.
 The course combines both practical and theoretical approaches to drama and students will explore a range of plays, acting styles and techniques through workshops and performances.
 You will see professional theatre productions and attend workshops run by professional artists.
 The course is designed to equip students with the necessary skills to continue on to higher education.

-A minimum of five GCSEs at grade 4 or above including English.
+A minimum of five GCSEs at grade 4 including Maths and English.

 All units are internally assessed and externally verified.
 Most of the units involve an element of performance combined with research and reflection demonstrated through an actor’s log-book and/or evaluative essay.